Test Accommodations

 Comprehensive Guide To NBCE Accommodations

 The ADA defines disability as a physical or mental impairment that substantially limits one or more major life activities as compared to most people in the general population.
 Accommodations should align with the identified functional limitation so that the adjustment to the testing procedure is applicable to the identified impairment.
+A functional limitation is defined as the behavioral manifestation of the disability that impedes the individual’s ability to function.

-Through an individualized assessment of the examinee’s functional limitations and exam-related barriers, the NBCE will determine what (if any), accommodations are appropriate for each of the NBCE examinations.
+Through an individualized assessment of the examinee’s functional limitations and exam-related barriers, the NBCE will determine what, if any, accommodations are appropriate for each of the NBCE examinations.

 Timeline